Azure/azure-rest-api-specs/documentation/typespec-end-to-end-scenarios.md

 | 2.6 | update to dotnet build target | Michael, Crystal | [] | []

 ##### Details & Open questions
-- 2.1 Optional: Scripts should exists under `\eng\scripts\` folder on all repos.
+- 2.1 Optional: Scripts should exist under `\eng\scripts\` folder on all repos.
 - 2.2 What does this script do?
   -	fetch `tspconfig.yaml` from remote if it doesn’t exist locally
   -	parse `tspconfig.yaml`
+  - create an sdk project folder if none exists
   -	create/update `tsp-location.yaml`
   -	call `TypeSpec-Project-Sync.ps1`
   -	call `TypeSpec-Project-Generate.ps1`
+- 2.3 What does this script do?
+  - fetch specs from remote spec repo or use a local spec repo
+  - copy specs to temp location under the sdk project folder
-- 2.3 Extends the script to support local spec repo if existed
+  - support a local spec repo if one exists (TODO)
+- 2.4 What does this script do?
+  - create scaffolding for new project (use the folder created by 2.2)
+  - generate sdk code
 - 2.4.1 There are other custom steps such as creating `test` folder, `sln` files that would vary between language repos.
 Eventually, this project scaffolding would be integrated into language emitter.

 #### 3. Inner Dev loop SDK generation local scenario